 Eatbook is a new Singaporean food site that is changing the way Singaporeans discover food.
 Through beautifully shot Facebook videos and honest undercover reviews, Eatbook has quickly amassed a loyal following who turn to us for new ideas on where to eat when their stomachs start growling.

 Eatbook covers everything from food reviews to listicles of food trends to the latest food news.
 A requisite for all our writers is the ability to cook, so we offer a more educated take on food reviews not present in the digital food scene today.
+Here are some of the clients we’ve had the pleasure to work with.

 For advertising, please request for our full media kit from our editor Kaiying at email@example.com.